dms-viz/dms-viz-docs/getting-started.md

   <img src="/local-upload-example.png" alt="Local Upload" />
 </div>

-Since the `.JSON` file created above should now be stored locally on your machine, you can upload this file using this approach.
+Since the `.json` file created above should now be stored locally on your machine, you can upload this file using this approach.

 ### Remote

-Alternativley, if your raw `.JSON` file is hosted somewhere online – like on GitHub, for example – you can provide the link to this file by clicking on the `Remote` button under the `Upload Data` section.
+Alternativley, if your raw `.json` file is hosted somewhere online – like on GitHub, for example – you can provide the link to this file by clicking on the `Remote` button under the `Upload Data` section.

 <div align="center">
   <img src="/remote-upload-example.png" alt="Remote Upload" />
 </div>

-You can try yourself by posting the following link into the URL text box:
+You can try yourself by pasting the following link into the URL text box:

 ```md
 https://raw.githubusercontent.com/dms-viz/configure_dms_viz/main/tests/sars2/output/sars2.json